 The Five Traits of a Great Stylist

-Part of being a successful hair stylist means staying on top of the latest trends, and the truly great stylists have the skill to integrate those trends into their clients’ personal style.
-At the same time, being a slave to fashion can be so cliché.
+Part of being a successful hairstylist means staying on top of the latest trends.
+The truly great stylists have the skill to integrate those trends into their guests’ personal styles.
 Your elevated taste and killer eye for design should let you set a few trends of your own.
-At the end of the day, what is most important is you can not only generate a vision, but can execute it.
+At the end of the day, it’s important that you can not only create a vision but execute it as well!

-Adaptability is the crucible in which the first four requisites come into play.
-An excellent stylist is unfazed by changing trends, new tools, client visions that come way out of left field, and the millions of tiny inconveniences that somehow fill everyone’s lives.
-You never know what your day will bring you, so it’s imperative that you’re confident that your creativity, vision, and skill can all come into play to help you achieve a stellar result and a happy guest — no matter what pops up.
+An excellent stylist can adapt to changing trends, new tools and guest visions that are hard to achieve.
+You never know what your day will bring you, so it’s imperative that you’re confident.
+Your creativity, vision and skill can all come into play to help you achieve a stellar result and a happy guest — no matter what pops up.